 Registered training organisations can help put you in touch with apprentices.
 You can search for an appropriate training organisation via the Apprenticeships website.
 You can also advertise an apprenticeship when you register as an employer.

 How much do you pay apprentices?

-You must pay an apprentice aged 16 to 18, and those aged over 19 but in the first year of their apprenticeship, the National Minimum Wage for apprentices which is currently £3.40 from 1 October 2016.
+The National Minimum Wage for apprentices is £3.90 per hour from 1 April 2019 for apprentices aged under 19, or aged 19 or over but in the first year of their apprenticeship.
 All other apprentices should be paid the rate of NMW applicable to their age.
 To do this, you must draw up an apprenticeship agreement signed by both parties - otherwise you will not be able to pay the apprentice rate of pay and will have to pay the National Minimum Wage applicable to the apprentice's age.

 What are the rules governing apprenticeships?

 An apprentice must be over 16 and not in full-time education.
 Apprentices must study for a work-based qualification at a college or training provider - typically one day a week.

 Apprentices usually work for at least 30 paid hours a week and must work for at least 16 hours a week.
 You must pay your apprentice for time spent training or studying for a relevant qualification, whether at work or college.